Harmonic maps of finite uniton type into inner symmetric spaces: Harmonic maps of finite uniton type into non-compact inner symmetric spaces

-and $r=|z|,\ x_1=x_{\lambda}|_{\lambda=1}.$ $x_{\lambda}:S^2\rightarrow S^6$ is a Willmore immersion in $S^6$, which is non S-Willmore, full, and totally isotropic.
+$x_{\lambda}:S^2\rightarrow S^6$ is a Willmore immersion in $S^6$, which is non S-Willmore, full, and totally isotropic.
 In particular, $x_\lambda$ does not have any branch points.
-The uniton number of $x$ is $2$ and therefore its conformal Gauss map is $S^1-$invariant by Corollary 5.6 of \cite{BuGu}. \end{example} In \cite{Wang-S4}, a concrete representation formula is derived for a generic isotropic Willmore surface in $S^4$ (See also \cite{Do-Wa-sym2}). \begin{theorem}\cite{Wang-S4} Let
+The uniton number of $x_{\lambda}$ is $2$ and therefore its conformal Gauss map is $S^1-$invariant by Corollary 5.6 of \cite{BuGu}. \end{example}